sciactive/nephele/README.Docker.md

 - `S3_ACCESS_KEY`: The S3 access key.
 - `S3_SECRET_KEY`: The S3 secret key.
 - `S3_BUCKET`: The S3 bucket.
+- `NYMPH`: Use Nymph adapter for a deduplicated file system.
+(Not compatible with home/user directories, .htpasswd auth, S3, or encryption.)
+(When set to "true", "on" or "1".)
+- `NYMPH_JWT_SECRET`: A random string to use as the JWT secret for the Nymph user setup app.
+- `NYMPH_REST_PATH`: The path to use for the Nymph rest server used by the user setup app.
+(Defaults to "/!nymph".)
+- `NYMPH_SETUP_PATH`: The path to use for the Nymph user setup app.
+(Defaults to "/!users".)
+- `NYMPH_REGISTRATION`: Don't allow new user registration through the Nymph user setup app.
+(When set to "false", "off" or "0".)
+- `NYMPH_EXPORT`: Export the Nymph database to a NEX file.
+(Set this to the filename.)
+- `NYMPH_IMPORT`: Import the Nymph database from a NEX file.
+(Set this to the filename.)
+- `NYMPH_DB_DRIVER`: The type of the DB driver to use.
+(Can be "mysql", "postgres", or "sqlite".
+Defaults to "sqlite").
+- `NYMPH_MYSQL_HOST`: The MySQL host if the DB driver is "mysql".
+(Defaults to "localhost".)
+- `NYMPH_MYSQL_PORT`: The MySQL port if the DB driver is "mysql".
+(Defaults to 3306.)
+- `NYMPH_MYSQL_DATABASE`: The MySQL database if the DB driver is "mysql".
+(Defaults to "nymph".)
+- `NYMPH_MYSQL_USERNAME`: The MySQL username if the DB driver is "mysql".
+(Defaults to "nymph".)
+- `NYMPH_MYSQL_PASSWORD`: The MySQL password if the DB driver is "mysql".
+(Defaults to "password".)
+- `NYMPH_MYSQL_PREFIX`: The MySQL table prefix if the DB driver is "mysql".
+(Defaults to "nymph\_".)
+- `NYMPH_POSTGRES_HOST`: The PostgreSQL host if the DB driver is "postgres".
+(Defaults to "localhost".)
+- `NYMPH_POSTGRES_PORT`: The PostgreSQL port if the DB driver is "postgres".
+(Defaults to 5432.)
+- `NYMPH_POSTGRES_DATABASE`: The PostgreSQL database if the DB driver is "postgres".
+(Defaults to "nymph".)
+- `NYMPH_POSTGRES_USERNAME`: The PostgreSQL username if the DB driver is "postgres".
+(Defaults to "nymph".)
+- `NYMPH_POSTGRES_PASSWORD`: The PostgreSQL password if the DB driver is "postgres".
+(Defaults to "password".)
+- `NYMPH_POSTGRES_PREFIX`: The PostgreSQL table prefix if the DB driver is "postgres".
+(Defaults to "nymph\_".)
+- `NYMPH_SQLITE_CACHE_SIZE`: The SQLite cache size to maintain in memory.
+(Defaults to 100MB).
+- `NYMPH_SQLITE_PREFIX`: The SQLite table prefix if the DB driver is "sqlite".
+(Defaults to "nymph\_".)
 - `SERVER_ROOT`: The path of the directory to use as the server root.
 When using S3, this is the path within the bucket.
 Defaults to `/data/`, which is set to be a volume.
 You can bind mount an external directory here to serve it.
 You must set this to an empty string to serve the root of an S3 bucket!

 ## Examples